googlearchive/CustomElements/README.md

       });
     </script>

 The Custom Elements specification is still under discussion.
 The polyfill implements certain features in advance of the specification.
-In particular, there are several notification callback methods that are used if implemented on the element prototype.
+In particular, the lifecycle callback methods that get called if implemented on the element prototype:

 * `createdCallback()` is called when a custom element is created.
 * `enteredDocumentCallback()` is called when a custom element is inserted into a DOM subtree.